Teredell/FCC/ES6/ES6 README.md

 lesson 27: Doesn't work as above, however this shows what leson 26 sets up. set default and then import default which is done by removing curly braces in the import call.

+lesson 28: Creating a promise, still learning about it.